gellison1505/Purple-Homework/Restaurant 2/Readme.md

 This assignment will help you gain experience using Javascript and creating forms using HTML and CSS.

-Take a look at the example page [photo-gallery-2.pdf](photo-gallery-2.pdf).
+Take a look at the example page [restaurant-2.png](restaurant-2.png).

 Challenge: Build a mobile-only page similar to the example.
 The page should meet the requirements listed below.
 Your page doesn't need to look exactly like the example but should contain the same content.
-Introduction text is provided in [photo-gallery-2.txt](photo-gallery-2.txt).
-Also provided are PNG images starting with `Noble`.
+Text for the page is provided in [restaurant-2.txt](restaurant-2-2.txt).
+Also provided is the PNG image named  [taco.png](taco.png).

 Page
 * Maximum of 600px wide
-* Displays two sections:
+* Displays six sections:
+  * page header
+  * name and address
-  * a gallery to view and select pictures
+  * a menu to select food
-  * a shopping cart (titled "You Picked") to select picture quantities and frames
+  * a shopping cart (titled "Your Shopping Cart") to select order quantities

-Gallery
+  * buttons to purchase the items in the cart and clear them
+  * footer

+Page Header
-* Show relatively large picture
+* Show the web page title and quote
+* Include one or more [taco.png](taco.png) images

+Name and Address
+* Display on page (doesn't necessarily have to be at the top)

+Menu ("Our Menu")

+(Note: you can use your own pricing for the menu items)
-* Display the picture's name near the image
+* Display the menu item, description, and price
-* Place a button near the picture that adds the image to the shopping cart
+* Place an "Add to Cart!" button next to each menu item
-  * Deactivate the button when it is clicked
+* When the "Add to Cart!" button is clicked:
-  * Reactivate buttons when `Check Out` button is clicked
+  * change the button text to "Added To Cart!"
+  * add the item to the `Shopping Cart`

-Shopping Cart ("You Picked")
+Shopping Cart ("Your Shopping Cart")
-* Prior to picture selection, display the section title and the message, "Cart is Empty"
+* Prior to the selection of a menu item, display the section title "Your Shopping Cart" and the text, "Cart is Empty"
-* Each time a picture is selected in the gallery, add the item to the cart as follows:
+* Each time an item is selected in the menu, add it to the cart as follows:
-  * Display a small, recognizable version of the original, and include the image name
+  * Display the name of the menu item
-  * Use a number input control to capture how many copies are requested (the default is 1, but the lowest number that can be selected is 0)
+  * For each item, use a number input control to capture the order quantity (the default is 1, but the lowest number that can be selected is 0)
-  * When the number of copies has been selected, show the total cost (all pictures cost the same, and you are free to choose the price)
-  * Use a number input control to capture how many of each frame is requested (display 0 as the default and lowest quantity)
-  * Note that you can use your own pricing for the frames (you can also change the names of the styles, but you must have at least three differently priced choices)
-  * If the number of frames ordered is greater than the number of pictures requested, display a message for the user to correct the error
-  * Display the cost of the selected frames
+  * Multiply the item quantity and cost and display the total
-  * Display the combined cost of picture copies and frames
+  * Add the costs of all the orders and display the total

 Buttons
 * When the `Check Out` button is clicked, display an `Alert` box containing:
   * Combined price of order